spotlightpa/colab-sources/README.md

 Email addresses are Base64 encoded to prevent casual scraping.

 The site was not made with reuse in mind, but it hasn't been so hard.
-Just rip out the content files, rewrite nav.html and footer.html to remove references to Spotlight PA or Colorado, and change the base URL in config.toml.
-Contact webmaster@spotlightpa.org with questions.
+Just rip out the content files, rewrite nav.html and footer.html and change the base URL in config.toml.